harry5z/Sanguosha/README.md

 #### 1/5/2014:

-Added two [instant](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/Instant.java) type cards: [Duel](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/Duel.java) and [Neutralization](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/Neutralization.java).
+Added two [instant](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/Instant.java) type cards: [Duel](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/Duel.java) and [Nullification](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/Nullification.java).
 All instant cards are of [special](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/Special.java) type.

 Fixed game flow bug brought up by Duel (when turn_player dies in a duel)

-[Neutralization](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/NeutralizationOperation.java): while anyone uses an instant type card, or when a delayed type card is to be decided, any player can deal an Neutralization to cancel the effect of this special-type card.
-Of course, Neutralization itself is a special-type card so its effect can be neutralized as well.
+[Nullification](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/NullificationOperation.java): while anyone uses an instant type card, or when a delayed type card is to be decided, any player can deal an Nullification to cancel the effect of this special-type card.
+Of course, Nullification itself is a special-type card so its effect can be nullified as well.

 [Duel](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/DuelOperation.java): Used by a player to duel with another player during turn_deal.
 Once a target is selected, starting from the target, two players take turns to deal an Attack.
 The first player that fails to do so takes (by default) 1 damage from the other player.